fedeghe/pangjs/README.md

     - maxElements (default 1):
         by default no history is available, but if here we pass a number bigger than one, for example 5 then we can navigate the state back up to 5 steps using the `move` function to the store.
     - check (default no check):
-        here we can pass a function expected to have to following signature:
+        here we can pass a synchrhonous function expected to have to following signature:
         ```
         (
             state,